Dr. Matthew Paldy, PhD, LP

 When Repair Becomes Clinically Significant

-Repair becomes a clinical focus when couples are unable to restore connection after conflict, or when unresolved ruptures begin shaping the overall emotional tone of the relationship.
+Repair becomes a clinical focus when couples are unable to restore emotional connection after conflict, or when unresolved ruptures begin shaping the overall emotional tone of the relationship.

 If this resonates with your relationship, I invite you to reach out.